You are here: Home > About us > Our organisation

 You can find out more about our national organisation and state divisions by clicking on the links below.

-Shared Strategic Plan and budget process
+Shared Strategic Plan

 Optometry Australia and all state divisions jointly collaborate to create the federation’s Shared Strategic Plan.
 Its framework is based on four pillars: lead, engage, promote and endure.
 Optometry Australia’s budget is subsequently allocated to supporting these pillars.